 Where cylinders are manifolded together:

-Care should be taken to ensure all the cylinders are at the same height to avoid gravity transfer between cylinders.
+- Care should be taken to ensure all the cylinders are at the same height to avoid gravity transfer between cylinders. - It is recommended that single direction flow or check valves be installed at each cylinder.